cgguarderas/hello-world/README.md

 1. Removing and monitoring the #FeralGalaposCats and #FeralGalapagosDogs, on the GALAPAGOS ISLANDS, SAN CRISTOBAL ISLAND
 2. Analizing current cammera data from the Chocó Region of Ecuador.

+hoping i can get some of that famous github#collaboration